confluentinc/schema-registry/docs/multidc.rst

 its own |zk| cluster, Kafka cluster, and |sr| cluster.
 Both |sr|
 clusters link to Kafka and |zk| in DC A.

-Note that the |sr| instances in DC B have ``master.eligibility`` set to false, meaning that none can ever be elected master.
+Note that |sr| instances in DC B have ``master.eligibility`` set to false, meaning that none can ever be elected master.

 To protect against complete loss of DC A, Kafka cluster A (the source) is replicated to Kafka cluster B (the target).
 This is achieved by running the :ref:`Replicator` <connect_replicator>` local to the target cluster.